claranet/cloud-deploy-docs/source/rst/commands.rst

 *Without Rolling update strategy option* :

 		* Ghost will suspend the ASG's processes
-		* Ghost will deregister the instances from the loadbalancer - *Without rolling update strategy this may produce a downtime*
+		* Ghost will deregister the instances from the Load Balancer

+		.. warning:: Without rolling update strategy this may produce a downtime

 		* It will double the target and max value of the ASG
 		* Resume the ``Launch`` process, let the ASG creates new instances
 		* Wait until all the new instances are up, Healthy and InService in the Load Balancer